Currensy: 2012–2013: The Stoned Immaculate and Live in Concert

 On November 10, 2011, Currensy announced through Twitter the release of a new album.
 Muscle Car Chronicles, a two-disc set, was released on February 14, 2012.
 Currensy also planned on releasing Pilot Talk III in 2013, and mentioned the possibility of it being a free album.
 In February 2012, Currensy released the EP Here..., and a few days later released another EP #The1st28 with Styles P.

 On April 21, 2012, the track listing for The Stoned Immaculate was released.
 In July 2012, Currensy released the EP featuring all production by Harry Fraud, Cigarette Boats.
 On October 31, 2012, he released the mixtape Priest Andretti.

-He will release a new tape with Wiz Khalifa, titled Live in Concert.
+He released a tape with Wiz Khalifa, titled Live in Concert.
 In November 2012 Currensy gave an update on his and Wiz Khalifa's mixtape Live in Concert saying its release is being held up by sample issues.
 In January 2013, Currensy said that due to these same legal issues, the mixtape would likely become a retail album.
 It was released as an iTunes only EP on April 20, 2013.

 On February 3, 2013, Currensy released his latest mixtape New Jet City with guest appearances from Wiz Khalifa, French Montana, Jadakiss, Juvenile, Juicy J, Trinidad James and Rick Ross among others.

 On October 30, 2013, Currensy released The Stage EP with Smoke DZA and Harry Fraud.